rndlabs/cow-docs/docs/6_cow-sdk/sign-and-post-orders/4_step-2-sign-the-order.md

   sellAmount,
   buyAmount,

-  // Use the fee you received from the API feeAmount,
+  // Use the protocol fee you received from the API feeAmount,

   // The appData allows you to attach arbitrary information (meta-data) to the order.
 Its explained in their own section.
 For now, you can use this 0x0 value